HOME

 Other spouses Marriage

-WIFE Grizella Campbell, niece of Duncan Campbell who was a leader of the Argyll Colony.
+WIFE Grizella Campbell, niece of Duncan Campbell, prime leader of the Argyll Colony.

 Chr Place